 3. One Love

 In my opinion, the most timeless of all his releases, given its eternal relevance.
-One of his biggest hits, it was initially recorded as a single in 1965, before being reworked on and released as a reggae song on the 1977 album Exodus.
+One of his biggest hits, it was initially recorded as a single in 1965, before being reworked and released as a reggae song on the 1977 album Exodus.

-It tackles the issue of global unity and calls on everybody to love and unite with each other in order to “feel alright”.
-He warns of consequences of if we don’t “get together to fight this Holy Armageddon”, ending the second verse by declaring that, “There is no hiding place from the father of creation.”
+It tackles the issue of global unity and calls on everybody to love and unite with each other to “feel alright”.
+He warns of consequences if we don’t “get together to fight this Holy Armageddon”, ending the second verse by declaring that, “There is no hiding place from the father of creation.”

 4. Waiting in Vain